willfaught/willfaught.github.io/content/blog/2018-10-29-how-scrum-goes-awry.md

 - coding
 - agile
 - scrum
-title: How Scrum goes awry
+title: How Scrum Goes Awry
 ---

 Robin Message on how Scrum goes awry: